TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 Now we use infrastructure as a code, microservices architecture, CI/CD, agile philosophy and evolved technology stacks, some of which were born just a couple of years ago and give a competitive advantage over old ones.

-We have seen stacks raise and die since then and using those dead stacks was not considered tech-debt at that time.
+We have seen stacks raise and die since then and using those dead stacks were not considered tech-debt at that time.
-We consider that anything in engineering that induces a cost for the company to grow, deliver or build new features is technical debt, be it new or established.
+We consider that anything in engineering that induces a cost for the company to grow, deliver or build new features is technical debt, be it new developments or things already in production.
 From architecture to code to culture and training.

 > We do not consider technical debt only stuff made consciously, but also stuff made some time ago which needs
 > reconsideration based on current software engineering standards, tools and technology, but also on updated company